IoT security device: Criticism and Concerns

 Despite their benefits, IoT security devices have also raised several concerns.
 The most significant of these is the potential for privacy breaches.
 As these devices are connected to the internet, they are potentially vulnerable to hacking, which could result in unauthorized access to sensitive data.

 There are also concerns about the reliance on internet connectivity.
 If an internet connection goes down, some devices may become non-functional, potentially leaving the environment unprotected.
 Similarly, if a device's software isn't regularly updated, it could become vulnerable to security flaws.

-But with the technological rise, IoT devices can be secured with the help of vulnerability assessment and penetration testing.
-These tests are performed by expert pentesters in order to secure the IoT device.
+Security assessments, including vulnerability assessment and penetration testing, are commonly used to evaluate and improve the security of IoT devices.
 Manufacturers can now take a security audit of their IoT devices.